ton-community/ton-docs/docs/develop/smart-contracts/README.md

 :::tip start tip
-If you feel stacked and don't know where to start just choose one of the links below.
+If you're first time here, just [set up the environment](/develop/getting-started) and start the one of the tutorials.
 :::

 ## Quick Start